Dear Parents, Guardians, and Members of the School Community,

 The 2019-2020 reports include changes that respond to stakeholder feedback collected over the last several years and during the COVID-19 pandemic.
 These changes include:

 New report design with improved visuals and new navigational tools

 Additional data about graduation cohorts to provide more information about students who do not graduate

-Additional resources to help explain where the data in the reports comes from and how it’s calculated
+New resources to help explain the impact of COVID-19 on the availability of data in the reports

 Lauren Barbelet, Superintendent

 Woodcliff Lake Schools